GA-repos/React_Intro/README.md

 On your own, create a React application:

-1. In the Terminal, type: `cd ~/sei/sandbox` and press enter.
+1. In the Terminal, create and enter the directory you want to work in.
-1. Once you're in the **sandbox** directory, type `npx create-react-app react-intro` and press enter.
+1. Once you're in the correct directory, type `npx create-react-app my-app` and press enter.
-1. After it's completed and you're returned to the prompt, type `cd react-intro`.
+1. After it's completed and you're returned to the prompt, type `cd my-aoo`.
-1. Next, open the application in VS Code by typing `code .`.
+1. Next, open the application in your code editor
-1. Back in the Terminal, type `npm start` to launch the development server.
+1. Back in the Terminal, open up a new tab within the same directory and type `npm start` to launch the development server.

 ## Project Structure